sheldonhull/sheldonhull.hugo/content/recruiters.md

 ### Senior DevOps Engineer

-**If the role involves a large amount of application or systems development (eg 60%+), and isn't focused on release engineering & CICD automation only, then I might be a good fit.**
+**If the role involves a large amount of application or systems development (eg 60%+), expects coding in Go for backend services/serverless solutions, and focuses on more than build & release automation, then this might be a good fit, despite the title.**

-Most postings probably are looking for more of a general practice build & release engineer with some operations and this is not the role I'm looking for.

-While I have a lot of experience in DevOps practices, and a passion to see them achieved, I'm not looking for a DevOps Engineer role.

-I believe in applying these DevOps practices while doing development, and that a dedicated DevOps engineer role is not the right fit.
-Often, DevOps Engineer roles aren't held to a higher coding standard as a SWE with a focus on "glue" code doing automation work.

-I practice algorithm & code challenges, and want to be working more with technically challenging services over building automation oriented scripts.
+The reason I put more detail here is I've demonstrated strong aptitude in my roles for what most companies want to term a DevOps Engineer.

+While I do have a passion for SRE/DevOps principles[^devopsprinciples] I want to be engaged in a development team that implements these principles as development occurs, and not in another silo apart from development.

+Having been part of teams where the "DevOps" person wasn't involved directly in development, I've determined that for my long-term effectiveness, growth as an engineer, and overall satisfaction, that I'm not looking for dedicated DevOps Engineer titled roles.

+{{< admonition type="Note" title="There are rare exceptions" open=true >}}

-In a rare few cases, a DevOps Engineer role is used by HR/Recruiting to find folks with cross-functional soft and hard skills, while still doing active development.
+That said, in a rare few cases, a DevOps Engineer role is used by HR/Recruiting to find folks with cross-functional soft and hard skills, while still doing active development.
+For example, at LinkedIn, DevOps Engineering roles are very technically demanding with code, core services and internal apps being built and more.

 In my experience, that's a unicorn role, that rarely exists though. 😀

-Example:

-- DevOps Engineer: recommend branching strategy to team, or setup practices.
-- Developer With DevOps skill: implement Trunk Based development in team and accelerate team velocity, while being embedded in the team itself.
+{{< /admonition >}}

 #### About This Role

 This term is standard by companies, but it's often actually considered an anti-pattern by many in the development community.

+The industry has made this term a common practice, but in most places it really could be called a: `Build & Release Engineer`.

 *Why?*

 DevOps is a term that represents the "Development + Operations" siloes being eliminated so that both Development + Operations are regularly collaborating.

+See [Anti-Type E: Rebranded SysAdmin](https://web.devopstopologies.com/#anti-type-e) or [Anti-Type B: DevOps Team Silo](https://web.devopstopologies.com/#anti-type-b) which help clarify why this is not effective, as well as see some effective models.

 [AWS - What Is DevOps?](https://aws.amazon.com/devops/what-is-devops/) says: